fbpx

 Things to do in Honolulu with Toddlers

-• Breakfast with Mickey Mouse: Head to Aulani and book a Disney character breakfast (you don’t have to stay at the resort to do this.)
+• Breakfast with Mickey Mouse: Head to Aulani and book a Disney character breakfast (you don’t have to stay at the resort to do this).

-• Dole Plantation: They have a cute train ride, pineapple maze, an awesome gift shop, and you can eat Dole Whip!
+• Dole Plantation: They have a cute train ride, a pineapple maze, an awesome gift shop, and you can eat Dole Whip!

 • Polynesian Cultural Center: This is fun for older toddlers who want to do hands on crafts, learn to dance, and play music.
 Plus the entertainment is fantastic!
 Find the best prices here.